systematic-magic/puma/puma.rst

 		If there is a full match, the tool injects a message that number of missing callouts and references equals to zero.
 		Otherwise, it injects a message with numbers of missed callouts and/or references.

+	PuMa checks the format of callouts.

+		If callout format does not meet PubMed standards, Puma injects an error message - "Found (formatting) errors in callouts:" and specifies problem callouts.

 	.. image:: /_static/puma_callouts_format_error.png
 		   :scale: 50%
 		   :alt: PuMa Interface